SERVIR-WA/GALUP/training/1_lu/modules/module1.md

 **What will you learn from this module?**

-- Installing QGIS and PyLUSAT (Python for Land Use Suitability Analysis Tools),
+- Installing QGIS and PyLUSAT,
+- Loading _LUCIS-OPEN Tools for QGIS_,
-- Introducing the interface of QGIS 3.10.8,
+- Be familiar with the interface of QGIS 3.10.8,
-- Visualizing the datasets prepared for this series of trainings in QGIS.
+- Visualizing the datasets prepared for this workshop in QGIS,
+- Creating Layouts to print maps.

 ## 1. Software Installation